DAY ONE: Wednesday, March 26, 2025

 Bradley Strait, Managing Associate, Dentons

 The U.S. EPA has made PFAS reporting a priority through its new rules and regulations.
-Whether it’s eliminating the de minimis exemption under EPCRA/TRI or requiring a one-time reporting requirement for "manufacturers of PFAS" under TSCA, piecing together the new PFAS reporting requirements can feel like a puzzle.
-For example, how is PFAS defined under the various rules?
-What level of due diligence must be exercised to confirm whether PFAS is present in your process?
-How do you go about determining whether you are a "manufacturer" of PFAS "for a commercial purpose"?
+Whether it’s designating PFOA and PFOS as hazardous substances under CERCLA or requiring a one-time reporting requirement for "manufacturers (including importers) of PFAS" under TSCA, piecing together the new PFAS reporting requirements can feel like a puzzle.
+For example, what are the requirements for identifying PFAS in your supply chain?
+What level of due diligence is a company required to take to confirm whether it imports PFAS-containing articles?
+Will requirements and rules regarding PFAS change with a new presidential administration?
 This session is intended to be a practical guide for EHS professionals in their assessment of PFAS and its impact on their operations.

 2:15 p.m.